 NYU Steinhardt salutes outstanding undergraduate and graduate students who have distinguished themselves through scholarship, leadership, and service.

 In 1933, the then-named Student Council of the School of Education established the Arch Award to recognize "outstanding service in undergraduate student activities."
 Today the Arch Award still carries the spirit of the original award and is presented to both an undergraduate and a graduate student in recognition of the unique and beneficial quality of their cumulative record of service to classmates, the faculty, and the administration of NYU Steinhardt.
-Complete the Arch Award application and the Arch Award Faculty Recommendation.
+Complete the Arch Award application.
 The Washington Square Arch, designed by Stanford White, was dedicated in 1895 as an expression of the City Beautiful movement, which sought to create structures and public spaces in America whose beauty and stature would rival those of the European capitals.
 In the words of former NYU President John Sexton, the Arch is "the core of the neighborhood for us, this Square, and most magnificently the Arch, which is part of our University symbol."